The Bearable Starter Pack | 7 useful things to know on day one

 It’s important to track Symptoms that represent your health conditions.
 We recommend you spend some time customising your Symptoms on Day 1.

-We have quite a few default symptoms you’ll see by pressing +Add symptoms at the bottom of the section and going into any of the groups.
+We have quite a few default symptoms you’ll see by pressing the ‘add/edit’ button in the menu in the top right corner of the section and going into any of the groups.
 However, to make it completely unique to you; you can add both your own groups and custom symptoms

 Tip: Remember to mark “None” for the days you don’t experience your symptoms, as this will make your insights/stats more accurate!